Finalet/Elegant-Emoji-Picker/README.md

 - `searchResultsTitle` title text shown when presenting users with emoji search results
 - `searchResultsEmptyTitle` title text shown when search results are empty
 - `randomButtonTitle` title for the button that selects a random emoji
-- `emojiCategoryTitles` a dictionary of titles for default emoji categories, like "Smileys & Emotion", "People & Body", and so on.
+- `emojiCategoryTitles` dictionary of titles for default emoji categories, like "Smileys & Emotion", "People & Body", and so on.

 ## 📱 Sample Project